-Creativity and the ocean metaphor of the unconscious
+Creativity and the unconscious illustrated

-An illustrated exploration of the unconscious
+The structure of the unconscious illustrated.

 Why metaphors matter?

-To my pleasant surprise, I also discovered that several well-known psychologists (Jung, Neumann, Bion, Porges, Bollas, Hillman) have used similar analogies.
+To my pleasant surprise, I discovered that several well-known psychologists (Jung, Neumann, Bion, Porges, Bollas, Hillman) have used similar analogies.
 Comparing mine with theirs helped validate the approach.
 For clarity, I should point out that I’m not a psychologist, just a photographer with a fascination for psychology, especially the work of Carl Jung, who has shaped my way of thinking more than anyone else in the field.

 We cannot look at the human mind directly, so an analogy helps to visualize it.
 The ocean turns out to be a surprisingly accurate representation of the psyche’s different components and how they interact.